elastisys/compliantkubernetes/docs/operator-manual/openstack.md

 ### Infrastructure guidance

-We recommend you to have at least three worker nodes with 4 cores and 8 GB memory each, and we recommend you to have at least 2 cores and 4 GB for your master nodes.
+We recommend you to have at least three worker nodes with 4 cores and 8 GB memory each, and we recommend you to have at least 2 cores and 4 GB for your control plane nodes.

 Below is example `cluster.tfvars` for a few select openstack providers.
 The examples are copy-pastable, but you might want to change `cluster_name` and `network_name` (if neutron is used!).